electron/electron/docs/api/command-line-switches.md

 Forces renderer process and Chromium helper processes to run un-sandboxed.
 Should only be used for testing.

+### --no-stdio-init

+Disable stdio initialization during node initialization.
+Used to avoid node initialization crash when the nul device is disabled on Windows platform.

 ### --proxy-bypass-list=`hosts`

 Instructs Electron to bypass the proxy server for the given semi-colon-separated